martabal/docker-immich/README.md

 ## What is it ?

 This repo is a fork of the official [AIO image for Immich](https://github.com/imagegenius/docker-immich).
-Its main goal is to provide docker images with pre-installed machine learning support for CUDA and openvino.
+Its primary goal is to provide docker images that are always up to date with the upstream project and to support all officially supported platforms for machine learning.

+> [!IMPORTANT]
+> **This image is not officially supported by the Immich team.**

 ## Version Tags